Volkswagen Golf Mk4: Volkswagen Bora/Jetta Mk4

-The Mk4.5 Brazilian Golf TDI PD was sold in Canada due to its popularity as a full 2006 models in base, GL and GLS trim levels for the full model year as there were no diesel engine versions for the North American 2007 Mk5 Golf (Rabbit).
+The Mk4.5 Brazilian Golf TDI PD was sold in Canada due to its popularity as a full 2006 model in base, GL and GLS trim levels for the full model year, as there were no diesel engine versions for the North American 2007 Mk5 Golf (Rabbit).

-In Europe, trim levels were country-specific however the base trim levels were: Trendline, Comfortline, Highline and GTI, any others like the Ocean, Pacific and Edition Trim levels were modifications on the preceding 4 trim levels.
+In Europe, trim levels were country-specific; however, the base trim levels were: Trendline, Comfortline, Highline and GTI.
+Any others, like the Ocean, Pacific and Edition Trim levels, were modifications of the regular four trim levels.

 The United Kingdom sold the Mk4 with the following trim levels: E, S, SE, GT TDI, GTI TDI, GTI and V5/V6/V6 4MOTION versions.
-The V5 was available in 150 bhp/110 kW (1997-2000) and 170 bhp/125 kW (1999-2003) versions.
+The V5 was available in 150 bhp/110 kW (1997–2000) and 170 bhp/125 kW (1999–2003) versions.

-Special Editions
+Special editions

 GTI 25th Anniversary Edition (2001) / 337 Edition (2002)

 The GTI 25th Anniversary Edition was a special version of the Golf GTI for the European market to commemorate the first GTI, launched in 1976.
 The 25th Anniversary edition was available in three paint colour options: Tornado Red, Reflex Silver & Diamond Black.

 The GTI 25th anniversary edition was equipped with many extra features not included in the standard GTI, which included: 18x7.5" BBS RC wheels with a special shot peened finish, a perforated leather steering wheel, shift boot, and handbrake, red accented seat belts, red and black upholstered Recaro seats, a body kit (front valance, side skirts, hatch spoiler, and rear valance), blackened headlights, a 02M 6-speed manual transmission, larger 312mm front brakes and 256mm vented rear brakes with red painted calipers, a lowered sport tuned suspension, and brushed aluminium interior trim.

 At the 2002 New York International Auto Show, VW announced the 25th Anniversary Edition would be sold in the US Market as the GTI 337 Edition, named for the early 1970s Golf/GTI codename.
 Available only in Reflex Silver, the 337 Edition was substantially the same as the European 25th Anniversary GTI, albeit without the black headlight trim.

-These models were never equipped with a sunroof as to take the car back to its roots, the Mk1 GTI, and improve handling and performance.
-However, one instance of the 337 edition is known to have been special ordered with a sunroof.
+These models were never equipped with a sunroof to take the car back to its roots, the Mk1 GTI, and improve handling and performance.
+However, one instance of the 337 edition is known to have been specially ordered with a sunroof.

 This version of the GTI was only available in a 3-door configuration and was also available with the PD150 TDI engine, running the shortest ratio EFF 02M 6 speed manual gearbox.
 (Standard GTI TDI models had the PD150 engine with the ERF 02M gearbox, the mid-way point for ratio length).

 The UK versions of the Anniversary edition were numbered with individual plaques placed on the fusebox cover.